Session Date-Application DeadlineProgram Fee$2,900Faculty ChairProgram Director

 Effective organizing requires an understanding of how to identify, recruit and develop leadership, build community around that leadership and harness the power from the resources of that community.

-Designed by Harvard Kennedy School, this 15-week online program offers a unique opportunity for those involved in organizing projects around the world to interact with others engaged in similar efforts, including leaders of civic associations, social movements, advocacy groups and nonprofits.
+Led by Faculty Chair Marshall Ganz, Leadership, Organizing and Action: Leading Change is a 15-week online executive program designed to help you learn how to organize communities that can mobilize power to make change.
+This program offers a unique opportunity for those involved in organizing projects around the world to interact with others engaged in similar efforts, including leaders of civic associations, social movements, advocacy groups and nonprofits.

 Leadership, Organizing and Action will teach you how to:

 - Enable others to achieve shared purpose under conditions of uncertainty.

 - Develop leadership, build community around that leadership and turn resources of that community into the power to achieve change.

 - Develop your public narrative: story of self, story of us, story of now.

 - Learn the difference between organizing and mobilizing and why it takes organizing to create real change.